coderkatew/match-it/README.md

 <br><br>
 <img src="assets/images/readme/start-game.png" style="margin: 0;">

-**Navbar** - There are two version of the navbar (one for desktop and one for mobile) that were created using Bootstrap.
+**Navbar** - There are two versions of the navbar (one for desktop and one for mobile) that were created using Bootstrap.
 The navigation panel allows users to jump quickly to specific sections on the page.
 <br><br>
 <img src="assets/images/readme/nav-desktop.png" style="margin: 0;">
 <br><br>